 Remove the dough ball and on a clean work surface knead the dough by hand for about 2 minutes.
 If the dough is sticky, dust with a small amount flour while kneading.

 Place the dough ball into a lightly greased bowl, turning to grease the entire outside of the dough.
-Cover the bowl with a towel and set aside to rise (see notes).
+Cover the bowl with a towel and set aside to rise (see note).
 Allow the dough to rise until it has roughly doubled in size, about 1 to 1½ hours.

 Remove the dough to a clean, lightly floured work surface and punch down several times to force the air from the dough and flatten the ball.
 Divide the ball into two pieces and, with your hands, roll into two long, cigar shaped rolls, about 12" long.

-Place the two rolls of onto a greased (cooking spray is fine) baking sheet.
+Place the two rolls of dough onto a greased (cooking spray is fine) baking sheet.
 With a sharp knife make 3-4 diagonal slashed across the rolls, brush with the egg wash, cover with plastic wrap (spray the side of the wrap that will lay against the dough - this makes it mush easier to remove) and set aside to continue rising.
 The rolls should roughly double in size.
-This make take 30 minutes to an hour so keep an eye on the dough and don't allow it to rise too long.
+This may take 30 minutes to an hour so keep an eye on the dough and don't allow it to rise too long.

 Preheat the oven to 450 degrees.